BroadwellConsultingInc/SerialWombat/README.md

 # Serial Wombat

-What is a Serial Wombat Chip?
+What is a Serial Wombat chip?
+What is the Serial Wombat firmware?
 ------------------------

 The Serial Wombat project is a line of microcontroller firmwares designed to extend the capabilities of single board computers such as Arduino boards and the Raspberry Pi or a PC or other smart device.